HAS-Tools-Fall2020/homework-hsiehdf/Submissions/Code_Submission1/ReadMe.md

 10/19
 - - -

+#### Grade
+ - 6/6  Great  job!
+ - Readability: 3
+ - Style: 3
+ - Code: 2

+ - You could have skipped it all but thanks for providing the summary.
+And congrats on being undefeated champion!
+ - You are right that is some pretty great looping!
+ - I made some suggestions for shortening series.

+ __

 I won the previous weeks prediction, therefore, I am inclined to skip my markdown... however, I will add a little bit of information because I'm not 100% sure I should skip everything in this markdown since this code is graded.

 1. A brief summary of the AR model I built and why: